-Coherence: NY-3.MD.8 $\rightarrow$ NY-4.MD.3
+Coherence: NY-3.MD.8 \rightarrow NY-4.MD.3

 NY-3.G Geometry Reason with shapes and their attributes.
 Recognize and classify polygons based on the nu quadrilaterals, pentagons, and hexagons).
-Ident subcategories. , e Coherence: NY-2.G.1 → NY-3.G.1 → NY-4.G.2 Note: Include both regular and irregular polygons, however, students need not use formal terms "regular" and "irregular," e.g., students should be able to classify an irregular pentagon as "a pentagon," but do not need to classify it as an "irregular pentagon."
+Ident subcategories. umber of sides and vertices (triangles, ify shapes that do not belong to one of the given Coherence: NY-2.G.1 → NY-3.G.1 → NY-4.G.2 Note: Include both regular and irregular polygons, however, students need not use formal terms "regular" and "irregular," e.g., students should be able to classify an irregular pentagon as "a pentagon," but do not need to classify it as an "irregular pentagon."
 Partition shapes into parts with equal areas.
-Exprewhole. ss the area of each part as a unit fraction of the Coherence : NY-2.G.3 → NY-3.G.2 e.g., Partition a shape into 4 parts with equal area, and describe the area of each part as $\frac{1}{4}$ of the area of the shape.
+Expre whole. ess the area of each part as a unit fraction of the Coherence : NY-2.G.3 → NY-3.G.2 e.g., Partition a shape into 4 parts with equal area, and describe the area of each part as $\frac{1}{4}$ of the area of the shape.